Kamaldeen Sulemana: Ghana wonderkid with 'more potential than Neymar' on Man Utd's radar

 Certainly, the Kudus connection – as well as the midfielder’s success after making the transition from the Danish Superliga to the Eredivisie – is fuelling belief that Sulemana would be a fine addition at the Johan Cruyff ArenA.

-While most effective on the left-wing, he is comfortable across the forward line and has quickly established himself as one of the most effective dribblers in the Danish top flight.
+While most effective on the left wing, he is comfortable across the forward line, and has quickly established himself as one of the most dangerous dribblers in the Danish top flight.

 He is particularly lethal on the counterattack, where his direct running, ability to beat a man, and searing pace make him a daunting prospect.